hlotvonen/glyph-drawing-club-blog/src/posts/2024-12-17-the-origins-of-DEL-and-its-legacy-in-ascii-art.md

                                                                                 [0m
 "></ansi-viewer>

-## DEL as tool for debugging
+## DEL as a tool for debugging

-With the rise of digital data processing and computer programming in the 1960s, error management became increasingly critical.
-While typing mistakes in ordinary documents or messages was inconvenient, they rarely had consequenses for how the systems operated.
-In programming, even a single mistake in the code could cause mission-critical failures, crashes or incorrect outputs, and avoiding these errors became paramount.
+With the rise of digital data processing and computer programming in the 1960s, managing errors became essential.
+While typos in everyday documents are inconvenient, in programming, even a single mistake could lead to system crashes, mission-critical failures, or incorrect outputs.
+Most typing errors are noticed and corrected immediately.
+But what if the error is caused by an invisible control character like the DEL?

-This shift of typing errors from a mere nuisance in written text to being a fundamental aspect of computing, brought in a new skill: debugging.
-Often typing errors are detected when they occur or soon after and fixing them is simple, but if they go undetected, the process of finding them could require copious amounts of tiresome analysis over each character.
-But what do you do if the error is caused by an invisible character, like the DEL?

 In a letter to the director of production development at the Teletype Corporation in 1962, British computer pioneer Hugh McGregor Ross suggests a solution to the problem: the normally non-printing DEL should have graphic representation, as a way to highlight errors in print:

 > "Experience shows that when these errors are being corrected it is all too easy to make further mistakes.
 It is considered most important that at all stages the occurence of any error, together with its correction, should be **highlighted** in some way to permit a third overall scrutiny and check. [...]
 To accord with the computer principle that all errors be highlighted, **a printing symbol needs to be associated with the Delete character**."^[Ross, Hugh McGregor (1962): Letter 441/HMcGR/DB.
 Included in the "Source documents on the history of character codes, 1963-02", compiled by Eric Fischer, [on Internet Archive](https://archive.org/details/enf-ascii-1963-02/page/n39/mode/2up)]

-But which symbol? *Survey of Coded Character Representation*, complied by another ASCII pioneer Bob Bemer in 1960, reveals that nearly none of the ~70 machines of that era had a clear printing symbol for DEL.^[Bemer, R. W. (1960): Survey of coded character representation.
+But which symbol?
+A 1960 *Survey of Coded Character Representation* by Bob Bemer ("the father of ASCII"), reveals that almost none of the roughly 70 machines at the time had a clearly defined printing symbol for DEL.^[Bemer, R. W. (1960): Survey of coded character representation.
 Communications of the ACM Volume 3, Issue 12 (Dec.
-1960), 639–642. [https://doi.org/10.1145/367487.367493](https://doi.org/10.1145/367487.367493)] A heavy asterisk or a star (🞷), suggesting obliteration, had been used for DEL in the 1958 Ferranti Pegasus computer^[Felton, G.E.
-(1962): [*The Pegasus Programming Manual*](https://archive.org/details/bitsavers_ferrantipemingMan1962_40324310/page/n127/mode/2up?q=erase) Ferranti Ltd], but Ross, who worked at Ferranti, didn't like this.
-(For the reasons "why", he doesn't elaborate, but maybe the star/asterisk symbol could have been mistaken for something else.
-While probably not directly related, in the APL programming language, which was also developed during the 1960s, star [ ⋆ ] is the symbol for the power/exponent function ^[Power (function) at [Aplwiki](https://aplwiki.com/wiki/Power_(function))].)
+1960), 639–642. [https://doi.org/10.1145/367487.367493](https://doi.org/10.1145/367487.367493)] An exception was the 1958 Ferranti Pegasus computer, which used a heavy asterisk (🞷) to represent obliteration.^[Felton, G.E.
+(1962): [*The Pegasus Programming Manual*](https://archive.org/details/bitsavers_ferrantipemingMan1962_40324310/page/n127/mode/2up?q=erase) Ferranti Ltd] However, Ross, who worked at Ferranti, opposed this choice.
+Though he doesn't explicitly state his reasons, he may have worried that the asterisk could be misinterpreted, as it already had multiple different meanings and uses, but none that were strongly associated with deleting.

 ### ECMA-17 and the symbol of shading

-Instead, Ross suggests a "symbol of shading" to represent DELETE.
-At Ferranti, Ross implemented this in the 7-track flexowriters (a combined typewriter, printer and perforator) for the Orion and Atlas computer systems in 1961.^[Ross, Hugh McGregor (1961): Considerations in Choosing a Character Code for Computers and Punched Tapes.
-Included in the "Source documents on the history of character codes, 1960-1961", compiled by Eric Fischer, [on Internet Archive](https://archive.org/details/enf-ascii-1960-1961/page/n5/mode/2up)] The symbol can also be found in Ross' *Punched tape codes* document from 1961, in which he proposes various standard codes for paper tapes.
-In these proposals, the character for ERASE (aka DELETE) includes a familiar looking character, a symbol marked with 45˚ diagonal lines at the all-holes punched position.^[Ross, Hugh McGregor (1961): Punched tape codes.
-Available online at [chilton-computing.org.uk](https://www.chilton-computing.org.uk/acl/literature/chapman/p015.htm) 06.03.2025]
+To replace the heavy asterisk, Ross proposed a "symbol of shading" to visually represent ERASE (aka DELETE).
+While working at Ferranti in 1961, he implemented this symbol for their 7-track flexowriters (= devices that combined a typewriter, printer, and paper tape puncher) used with the Orion and Atlas computer systems.^[Ross, Hugh McGregor (1961): Considerations in Choosing a Character Code for Computers and Punched Tapes.
+Included in the "Source documents on the history of character codes, 1960-1961", compiled by Eric Fischer, [on Internet Archive](https://archive.org/details/enf-ascii-1960-1961/page/n5/mode/2up)] The symbol also appears in his 1961 document *Punched tape codes*, where he proposed standardized encodings for paper tape.
+In his hand drawn designs, the symbol of shading for ERASE is represented by evenly spaced 45˚ diagonal lines—a design strikingly similar to Amiga's DEL at the same all-holes-punched position.^[Ross, Hugh McGregor (1961): Punched tape codes.
+Available online at [chilton-computing.org.uk](https://www.chilton-computing.org.uk/acl/literature/chapman/p015.htm) 06.03.2025] (Whether Ross invented the design or adapted it from somewhere, is unclear.)

 <figure class="u-image-full-width">
     {% image